addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

 <pre><code>// Handle Pentagon Cells
 IF base_cell.is_pentagon() THEN
     IF first_axe(bits) == Direction.K THEN
+        // Check for a CW/CCW offset face (default is CCW).
         IF base_cell.is_cw_offset(faceIJK.face) THEN
             bits = rotate60(bits, 1, CW)
         ELSE